Biden joins Warren, Sanders with Super Tuesday focus

-Joe Biden is expanding his presidential campaign footprint in Super Tuesday states and general election battlegrounds in the latest sign that Democrats’ top White House contenders foresee a potentially lengthy nominating process in 2020.
+Joe Biden is expanding his presidential campaign footprint in Super Tuesday states and a general election battleground in the latest sign that Democrats’ top White House contenders foresee a potentially lengthy nominating process in 2020.

 The former vice president is hiring a top national campaign aide to focus on March 3 Super Tuesday primaries, along with state-based directors in California and Massachusetts and a senior adviser for Florida.